lazarkulasevic/lazarkulasevic.github.io/docs/blog/metaprogramming-in-javascript-creating-base-class-interceptor.md

 ### Applicability of Proxy Interceptors

+Form validation is a great example.
+Trapping and validating data in a separate code block seems like a neat way to keep the technical stuff separate from the business stuff in a project.

-As it was previously mentioned, form validation is a great example.
-You may have also heard of request and response interceptors (e.g., Axios), which are mainly used for updating token in request headers and *preparation* of response messages.
+You may have also heard of HTTP client's request and response interceptors (e.g., Axios), which are mainly used for updating token in request headers and *preparation* of response messages.
+Well, they don't use `Proxy`.
+However, a front-end guy named Dennis wrote a very cool [blog post on Divotion](https://divotion.com/blog/using-proxies-for-intercepting-http-calls) in which he provided the very same yet cleaner implementation using Javascript Proxy.

 Other use cases could be caching, logging events and/or errors, you name it!
-Whatever requires pre or postprocessing in runtime, interceptor is your savior.
+Whatever requires pre or postprocessing in runtime, Proxy interceptor is your savior.

-## See it in Action
+## The Interceptor in Action

-I've typed down a simple vanilla Javascript app using Vite as a dev server (repo is linked at the bottom of the article).
+I've scrambled up a simple vanilla Javascript app using Vite as a dev server (repo is linked at the bottom of the article).
 It is a one-pager that contains two buttons and the HTML output area.

 Each button is clicked three times.
 You will notice there are 6 click registered in the output and only 3 clicks in the console (with a timestamp) that come from the *Super Spy Button*.